-Jerry Goldsmith (1929-2004) was a prolific American composer of scores for films and television series.
-Three of his most successful collaborations were with the director Franklin J. Schaffner with whom he worked on Planet of the Apes (1968).
-Goldsmith was particularly noted for his experiments with instrumental sound.
-In his score for Alien he used a shofar (a ram's horn used in Jewish services), as well as a steel drum and serpent (a large curved type of bass cornett).
-He also enthusiastically embraced the use of new electronic instruments, though he liked to use a full symphony orchestra where possible, often in conjunction with ethnic and electronic instruments.
-This can be seen in his score for Planet of the Apes, though electronics in music were not yet at a very advanced stage.
+- Jerry Goldsmith was born in 1929. - Goldsmith was a prolific American composer of scores for films and television series. - Three of his most successful collaborations were with the director Franklin J. Schaffner with whom he worked on Planet of the Apes (1968). - Goldsmith was particularly noted for his experiments with instrumental sound.
+In his score for Alien he used a shofar (a ram's horn used in Jewish services), as well as a steel drum and serpent (a large curved type of bass Cornett). - He also enthusiastically embraced the use of new electronic instruments, though he liked to use a full symphony orchestra where possible, often in conjunction with ethnic and electronic instruments.
+This can be seen in his score for Planet of the Apes though... - ...electronics in music were not yet at a very advanced stage. - Goldsmith died in 2004.